Simulating Effective QED on Quantum Computers: Review of e QED

 where $e$ is the elementary charge, $\square = \partial_t^2 - \sum_{i=1}^{3} \partial_{x_i}^2 $, and $ DA_{\mu}(x) D\bar{\psi}(x) D \psi(x)$ is the functional measure for the fields being integrated over.
 The repeated upper and lower indices corresponds to Einstein summation convention with a spacetime metric using the mostly negative convention ($g_{\mu \nu} = \text{diag}(1,-1,-1,-1)$), i.e.

 The $\gamma$ matrices act on the Fock space that mixes the components of the particles.
 From this perspective, they are akin to operations such as fermionic swaps which are widely used in the quantum chemistry literature~\cite{babbush2018low,hagge2020optimal}.
-The $\gamma$ matrices, when seen as operators acting on the spinor of fermionic operators $[a^\dagger_{\vec{x},0},a^\dagger_{\vec{x},1},a^\dagger_{\vec{x},1},a^\dagger_{\vec{x},2},a^\dagger_{\vec{x},3}]$, can be represented in the Dirac representation as
+The $\gamma$ matrices, when seen as operators acting on the spinor of fermionic operators $[a^\dagger_{\vec{x},0},a^\dagger_{\vec{x},1},a^\dagger_{\vec{x},2},a^\dagger_{\vec{x},3}]$, can be represented in the Dirac representation as

-where $\hat{\sigma}_i$ are the standard Pauli matrices.
-In Eq. \ref{eq:QEDInt}, $\bar{\psi}(x) = \psi^\dagger(x) \gamma^0$, where the summation over the spinor indices of $\psi^\dagger(x)$ and $\gamma^0$ has been suppressed.
+where $\hat{\sigma}_i$ are the standard Pauli matrices with $i=1,2,3$ specifying a spatial direction.
+In Eq.~\eqref{eq:QEDInt}, $\bar{\psi}(x) = \psi^\dagger(x) \gamma^0$, where the summation over the spinor indices of $\psi^\dagger(x)$ and $\gamma^0$ has been suppressed.
 For states where the electromagnetic field is close to satisfying the classical equations of motion, an action for eQED can be obtained by performing the integral over $A_\mu(x)$ in the stationary phase approximation yielding

 Therefore the action for eQED is given by

 where $\square^{-1}(x,y)$ is the Green's function for $\square$.